starpav/my-first-near-game/README.md

 Godot Engine - https://godotengine.org/download

-I'm not an experienced developer and if you haven't done blockchain game development before, then repeating the steps in this tutorial shouldn't be difficult.
+I'm not an experienced developer and if you haven't done blockchain game development before, but know how to use Godot Engine, then repeating the steps in this tutorial shouldn't be difficult.
 I am currently studying blockchain game development and I think my experience will help newbies like me get their first application up and running on Near blockchain.

 Before we start, I ask you to complete the first steps yourself:
 1. Creating a testnet Near account - https://docs.near.org/docs/develop/basics/create-account
 2. Installing the near-cli - https://docs.near.org/docs/tools/near-cli#setup
-3. Clone or download this repository - https://github.com/svntax/godot-near-sdk

 ## Features
 - User login/logout through the [NEAR web wallet](https://wallet.near.org/).